2022 South Yorkshire mayoral election: Candidates

-Oliver Coppard was selected as the Labour Party candidate for the election.
+Oliver Coppard was selected as the Labour and Co-operative Party candidate for the election.
 Dan Jarvis confirmed in September 2021 that he will not stand for a second term in the mayoralty in 2022.
 Seven candidates applied for selection, which was narrowed down to a setlist of four candidates: Rachael Blake, Lewis Dagnall, Oliver Coppard and Jayne Dunn.
 The voting period for Labour members took place in January 2022.
 On 26 January, Oliver Coppard was announced as their candidate.

 Simon Biltcliffe, an entrepreneur from Barnsley, was announced as the Yorkshire Party candidate on 22 October 2021.

 The Green Party selected Bex Whyman as their candidate for mayor on 20 December 2021.

 The Conservative Party selected Clive Watkinson as their candidate.

 The Liberal Democrats selected Joe Otten, a Sheffield councillor, as their candidate on 29th March.

 The Social Democratic Party selected David Bettney as their candidate on the 4 April 2022.
 He was endorsed by Reform UK.